awsdocs/amazon-ses-developer-guide/doc-source/creating-identities.md

       1. In the **Identity type** field, choose **Provide DKIM authentication token \(BYODKIM\)**\.

       1. For **Private key**, paste the private key you generated from your public\-private key pair\.
-The private key must use [at least 1024\-bit RSA encryption and up to 2048\-bit](send-email-authentication-dkim.md#send-email-authentication-dkim-1024-2048), and must be encoded using base64 encoding\.
+The private key must use [at least 1024\-bit RSA encryption and up to 2048\-bit](send-email-authentication-dkim.md#send-email-authentication-dkim-1024-2048), and must be encoded using base64 [\(PEM\)](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) encoding\.
+**Note**
+You have to delete the first and last lines \(`-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----`, respectively\) of the generated private key\.
+Additionally, you have to remove the line breaks in the generated private key\.
+The resulting value is a string of characters with no spaces or line breaks\.

       1. For **Selector name**, enter the name of the selector to be specified in your domain’s DNS settings\.